How do I automate the HTTP proxy configuration for Amazon EKS worker nodes with Docker?

 0

-I want to automate the configuration of HTTP proxy for Amazon Elastic Kubernetes Service (Amazon EKS) worker nodes with user data.
+I want to automate the HTTP proxy configuration for Amazon Elastic Kubernetes Service (Amazon EKS) worker nodes with user data.

 Resolution